Skip to content

 Depending on the circumstances of individual case, the following documents could be required in lieu of a Chemical End-User Undertaking or End-User Statement –

-1. original Chemical Trader Undertaking (Annex J) (fillable pdf format) duly completed by a local chemical trader (i.e. a trader who is not an end-user of the chemicals but obtains the chemicals through an importer for resale to other bona fide local end-users).
+1. a Chemical Trader Undertaking [SC009] (Annex H) (fillable pdf format) duly completed by a local chemical trader (i.e. a trader who is not an end-user of the chemicals but obtains the chemicals through an importer for resale to other bona fide local end-users).

 9. The Director-General of Trade and Industry at all times reserves the right to request additional information and further documentary proof to substantiate the licence applications.
 Applications that are not properly completed or not accompanied by all the necessary documentation will be deferred or rejected.